The Bad Guys (film): Plot

 In prison, Wolf explains that he believes a better life is possible, leading to a fight with Snake, who is convinced that society will never accept them.
-The gang is rescued by Diane, whom Wolf realizes is the Crimson Paw, a former criminal mastermind and now convinced that Wolf is truly redeemed.
+The gang is rescued by Diane, whom Wolf realizes is the Crimson Paw, a former criminal mastermind.
 Wolf agrees to help Diane stop Marmalade from using the meteorite as a hypnotic power source, but the others return to their hideout only to discover their loot is gone.
-Snake comforts Shark by giving him the last Push Pop, leading them all to realize that Wolf was right about a better life, but an angry Snake storms off in denial to ally with Marmalade.
+Snake comforts Shark by giving him their last Push Pop, leading to them all realizing that Wolf was right about a better life, but Snake storms off in denial to ally with Marmalade.

-Diane and Wolf realize Marmalade is using the meteorite to control an army of guinea pigs, which he sends to rob his charity funds throughout the city.
-Diane reveals that when she tried to steal the Golden Dolphin, she realized she was the type of person that society perceived her to be, and left her criminal ways behind.
-Attempting to steal back the meteorite, Marmalade and Snake capture them.
-Webs, Shark, and Piranha arrive to rescue them, and together, they race to deliver the meteorite to the police but decide to bring Snake back first.
-Chased by the guinea pig swarm, Wolf is forced to surrender the meteorite when Marmalade kicks Snake out of his helicopter.
+Marmalade uses the meteorite to control an army of guinea pigs, which he sends to rob his charity funds throughout the city.
+Diane reveals to Wolf that, when trying to steal the Golden Dolphin, she realized she was being the "tricky fox" society perceived her to be and abandoned her criminal ways.
+Attempting to steal back the meteorite, Marmalade and Snake capture Wolf and Diane.
+Webs, Shark, and Piranha, having also been redeemed, arrive to rescue them.
+They race to deliver the meteorite to the police but decide to bring Snake back first.
+Chased by the guinea pig swarm, Wolf is forced to surrender the meteorite when Marmalade kicks Snake out of his helicopter; Wolf and Snake reconcile after rescuing Snake.

-Reconciling with Snake, the police confront the gang, while Marmalade's mind control device is destroyed.
-Before Diane can defend the gang by revealing her criminal past, Wolf and the others willingly turn themselves in.
+The police confront the gang, while Marmalade's mind control device is destroyed.
+Before Diane can defend the gang by revealing that she was the Crimson Paw, Wolf, and the others willingly turn themselves in.
 Marmalade tries to claim credit for recovering the meteorite, but Snake reveals that he faked his defection and had the meteorite swapped with Marmalade's replica lamp when he had the mind control device.
-The machine destroys the meteorite, exposing Marmalade as the real thief, while he inadvertently frames himself as the Crimson Paw after a diamond he took from Diane falls out of his pocket, leading to his arrest.
-As the police take the Bad Guys to jail, Wolf reveals that he left the Push Pop to prove there was good in Snake, and the gang happily accepts that they are no longer bad guys.
+The machine destroys the meteorite (Snake had set it up to overload with the real meteorite once the lamp was taken), exposing Marmalade as the real thief, while he inadvertently frames himself as the Crimson Paw after a diamond he took from Diane falls out of his pocket, leading to his arrest.
+As the police take the Bad Guys to jail, Wolf reveals that he left the Push Pop to prove there was good in Snake.